oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/provision-setup-oda/provision-setup-oda.md

-# Create Oracle Digital Assistant
+-# Provision Oracle Digital Assistant

 ## Introduction
 Oracle Digital Assistant is a platform that allows enterprises to create and deploy digital assistants for their users.
 With Oracle Digital Assistant, you create: